willymcallister/willymcallister.github.io/_articles/numbers-in-ee.md

 |ampere | 35 microamp   | $\text {A}$  | $65  \text { mA}$      | Ampère  |
 |volt   | 11 kilovolt   | $\text {V}$  | $5 \,\mu \text {V}$    | Volta   |

-I think it's cool how Ohm gets his own Greek symbol: $\Omega$, "Ohm ega."
+I think it's cool how Ohm gets his own Greek symbol: $\Omega$, "Ohm-ega."

 The short form "amp" is a perfectly acceptable way to abbreviate "ampere".

 We've reviewed some of the numbers you encounter as you study electrical engineering.
 They span an enormous range.
-With practice this will become second nature to you.
+With practice this will become second nature.